guillaumebrunerie/guillaumebrunerie.github.io/index.md

 ![](picture.jpg)

-My name is Guillaume Brunerie and I’m a researcher in mathematics and in computer science working mainly in *homotopy type theory*, a field combining mathematics (in particular homotopy theory, category theory, and constructive mathematics) and theoretical computer science (in particular type theory, logic, and proof assistants).
+My name is Guillaume Brunerie and I’m a researcher in mathematics and computer science working mainly in *homotopy type theory*, a field combining mathematics (in particular homotopy theory, category theory, and constructive mathematics) and theoretical computer science (in particular type theory, logic, and proof assistants).